Soviet destroyer Kharkov

-During the Battle of the Caucasus, the ship performed the same missions as she did earlier, bombarding Axis positions and ferrying troops into and wounded men out of ports threatened by the German advance along the Black Sea coast.
+During the Battle of the Caucasus, the ship performed the same missions as she did earlier, bombarding Axis positions and ferrying troops into and wounded men out of ports threatened by the Wehrmacht advance along the Black Sea coast.
 In February 1943, she supported Soviet forces as they made an amphibious landing behind German lines and then provided naval gunfire support later in the month.
 Over the next several months Kharkov bombarded German-held ports in the Caucasus and Crimea.
 While returning from one such mission in October, the ship was damaged by German dive bombers and was sunk while under tow later in the day, together with two other destroyers.

 Design and description

 Impressed by the French large destroyer (contre-torpilleur) designs such as the Vauquelin class of the early 1930s, the Soviets designed their own version.
 The Leningrads had an overall length of 127.5 m and were 122 m long at the waterline.
 The ships had a beam of 11.7 m, and a draft of 4.06 m at deep load.
 Built in two batches, the first batch (Project 1) displaced 2150 LT at standard load and 2582 LT at deep load.
 Their crew numbered 250 officers and sailors in peacetime and 311 in wartime.
 The ships had three geared steam turbines, each driving one propeller, designed to produce 66000 shp using steam from three three-drum boilers which was intended to give them a maximum speed of 40 kn.
 The Leningrads carried enough fuel oil to give them a range of 2100 nmi at 20 kn.

 As built, the Leningrad-class ships mounted five 130 mm B-13 guns in two pairs of superfiring single mounts fore and aft of the superstructure and another mount between the bridge and the forward funnel.
 The guns were protected by gun shields.
 Anti-aircraft defense was provided by a pair of 76.2 mm 34-K AA guns in single mounts on the aft superstructure and a pair of 45 mm 21-K AA guns mounted on either side of the bridge as well as a dozen 12.7 mm M2 Browning machine guns in six twin-gun mounts.
 They carried eight 533 mm torpedo tubes in two rotating quadruple mounts; each tube was provided with a reload.
 The ships could also carry a maximum of either 68 or 115 mines and 52 depth charges.
 They were fitted with a set of Arktur hydrophones for anti-submarine detection.